ericzhill/janus/README.md

 - Reversible: every forward change has a corresponding backward path
 - Simple: keep the API and operational model straightforward

+## Core concept: directional, versioned transitions
+Janus models every schema change as an explicit transition between two semantic versions.
+Each transition is stored in a file whose name encodes the "from" and "to" versions separated by a directional arrow.

+- Format: v<from_semver> -> v<to_semver>.sql
+- Example (forward): v1.0.0 -> v1.1.0.sql contains the DDL to move from 1.0.0 to 1.1.0
+- Example (reverse): v1.1.0 -> v1.0.0.sql contains the DDL to rollback from 1.1.0 to 1.0.0

+Notes
+- Transitions can skip versions.
+You might have v1.1.0 -> v1.3.0.sql without requiring a v1.2.0 waypoint.
+- Multiple paths can exist to reach the same target.
+Janus can choose an available path that satisfies the move you requested.

+A few simple examples
+- Direct neighbors:
+  - v1.0.0 -> v1.1.0.sql
+  - v1.1.0 -> v1.0.0.sql
+- Skipping versions:
+  - v1.1.0 -> v1.3.0.sql
+  - v1.3.0 -> v1.1.0.sql
+- Multiple paths to v2.0.0 from v1.0.0:
+  - Path A: v1.0.0 -> v1.1.0.sql, v1.1.0 -> v1.2.0.sql, v1.2.0 -> v2.0.0.sql
+  - Path B: v1.0.0 -> v1.3.0.sql, v1.3.0 -> v2.0.0.sql

+We’ll keep the README focused on the concept.
+More detailed, end-to-end examples will live in TUTORIAL.md.

 ## Getting started
 This repository currently focuses on the core concept and interface for versioned schema transitions.
 Typical usage looks like: